Yacht La Pinta – 5 days / 4 nights – Northern Galapagos – Monday to Friday

 - Internet *

 - Taxes and transfers in the islands.
 Transfer from main hotels in Quito (Casa Gangotena, Hilton Colón, Swissôtel, Marriott, Dann Carlton) and in Guayaquil (Hilton Colón, Oro Verde, Sheraton, Wyndham) to the airport for flights to / from Galapagos are included in these rates.
 To coordinate these transfers we must have guest’s hotel contact.

 * Please note: Soft drinks include juices and carbonated drinks, not “virgin” cocktails.

-* Internet connections aboard consist of 2 computer stations in the library and Wi-Fi in the yacht’s social areas; due to the Galapagos’ remote location, internet connections are intermittent and low-bandwidth.
+** Wi-Fi is available in the yacht’s social areas; due to the Galapagos’ remote location, internet connections are intermittent and low-bandwidth.

 - Airfare to/from Galapagos